dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   CSM for Authorization v1 to v2 Migration guide
 ---

 CSM for Authorization v2 has significant architectural changes that prevent a user from upgradng CSM for Authorization v1 to CSM for Authorization v2.
-This page provide a reference guide for migating v1 deployment to v2.
+This page provides a reference guide for migrating v1 to v2.

 **Before migration please note following points**
-  - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with array.
+  - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with the array.
-  - Volumes belonging to a tenant are identified using **Volume Prefix** configured in tenant CR.
+  - Volumes belonging to a tenant are identified using the **Volume Prefix** configured in csmtenant custom resource.
-  - Volumes without **Volume Prefix** will not be accounted in usage capacity calculation as ownership of volume is unknown without the volume prefix.
+  - Volumes without the **Volume Prefix** will not be accounted for in usage capacity calculation as ownership of the volume is unknown without the volume prefix.
-  - User should rename all volumes that are needed to be accounted with **Volume Prefix** before migration to v2.
+  - User should rename all volumes that are needed to be accounted for with the **Volume Prefix** before migration to v2.

 ## Storage Systems

 In CSM for Authorization v1 setup, list the storage to get all the storages configured in the environment.
-Example: :
+Example:

 ```
 karavictl storage list --admin-token admintoken.yaml --addr csm-authorization.host.com